nextstrain/cov/README.md

 ## About this repository

-This respository currently includes the data (as of 23 Jan 20) and code to run Nextstrain `augur` builds for Coronaviruses 229E, NL63, SARS, and Betacoronavirus1.
+This respository currently includes the data (as of 20 Apr 20) and code to run Nextstrain `augur` builds for Coronaviruses 229E, NL63, SARS, HKU1, and Betacoronavirus1.
 These builds focus on the human transmission of these viruses, so do not necessarily include all available samples, focusing instead on the part of the tree which includes the majority of human infections.

 This respository uses a basic form of 'Databasing' to make adding new sequences from ViPR easier.
 This means you can always download the full latest metadata file from ViPR, yet only sequences that have not already been seen will be downloaded and aligned again, and then simply added to the sequences that already exist.